Streamline1175/litarena/API_INTEGRATION.md

-# Lit Arena Bots - API Integration Guide
+# Lit Arena Development - API Integration Guide

 This document explains how to integrate your backend API with the bot showcase frontend.